Preparing for your eviction review and hearing

 If you’re an introductory or demoted council tenant, the court is unlikely to let you stay in your home if your landlord has followed the correct process.

-Contact your nearest Citizens Advice if you’re going to be evicted or you’re worried about going to court.
+Talk to an adviser if you’re going to be evicted or you’re worried about going to court.
 An adviser might be able to help you build your case or find you free legal help.